 This hike loops around five ponds in Ringwood State Park -- Gatun Pond, Brushwood Pond, Weyble Pond, Glasmere Ponds and Swan Pond -- following woods roads and footpaths, and it climbs to a viewpoint at the crest of Mount Defiance.
 For much of the way, the hike follows multi-use trails, which are open to mountain bikes.
-The Five Ponds Loop was recently blazed by volunteers of the New York-New...
+The Five Ponds Loop was blazed in the fall of 2020 by volunteers of the New...

 This hike loops around five ponds in Ringwood State Park -- Gatun Pond, Brushwood Pond, Weyble Pond, Glasmere Ponds and Swan Pond -- following woods roads and footpaths, and it climbs to a viewpoint at the crest of Mount Defiance.
 For much of the way, the hike follows multi-use trails, which are open to mountain bikes.
-The Five Ponds Loop was recently blazed by volunteers of the New York-New Jersey Trail Conference.
+The Five Ponds Loop was blazed in the fall of 2020 by volunteers of the New York-New Jersey Trail Conference.

 The trail now begins to descend.
 Along the way, you'll pass on the left the start of the pink-with-black-stripe-on-white-blazed Five Ponds Connector, but continue ahead on the woods road.
 After curving to the right, you'll cross a gravel road at the base of the descent.
 The Crossover Trail is visible on the right here, but you should continue ahead.
 Just beyond, the Crossover Trail joins from the right.
 Both trails cross a stream and then bear left, leaving the woods road.